Beeden17/ancient-egypt-pp1/README.md

 # 8. KNOWN BUGS

+There were no bugs found, only info notes for html, these have been addressed.

 # 9. CREDIT

 ## CODE

-I used some code from the Love Running content, I have used in-line comments in the code where this has been used.
+I have used small sections of code from the Love Running content and stack overflow.
+I have used in-line comments in the code where this has been used.
+Also the social media links were from the Love Running project.

 ## CONTENT